• Skip to primary navigation

 4 - If your choice of temperature is at the very low end of the "low and slow range" leaving yourself no room for error.
 I use 250° with a target range of 250°-275°.

 5 - Did "the stall" get you???
 Don't know.
 It is more of an issue with larger briskets.
 And the wrapping needs to be very tight to avoid any air gaps for the evaporation to be prevented.
-For a detailed discussion of "the stall" and the "Texas Crunch" go to How to Cook a Brisket on a Gas Grill.
+For a detailed discussion of "the stall" and the "Texas Crunch," go to Grilled Brisket.

 What to do now?